How to Create a Checklist App With Jotform Apps

 1. In the Form Properties menu that opens on the right side of the page, under the General tab, set up these options:

 • Connected Form — This is the form you’ve selected, and you can easily manage it from here.
-If you need to make changes, just click Edit Form, or choose Change Form if you’d like to replace it with a different one.
+If you need to make changes, just click Edit Form, or select Change Form if you want to replace it with a different one.

-• Form Description — Use this to add a short description or helpful instruction that appears just below the form label, giving users a bit more context before they start filling it out.
+• Form Description — Use this to add a short description or helpful instructions that appear just below the Form Label, giving users a bit more context before they start filling it out.

 App Builder Form Properties panel under the General tab showing Connected Form, Form Label, and Form Description options

-1. Then, scroll down to the bottom and continue to set up these options:
+1. Then, scroll down to the bottom and continue to set up these things:

-• Show Form — Use this to control whether the form content is visible in your app.
-When enabled, you can choose to display the form in full height and set how long the Thank You page appears after submission.
+• Show Form — Show or hide the form in your app.
+When enabled, you can display it in full height and set how long the Thank You page appears after submission.

 • Element Size — Set this up to determine how large the form appears within the app layout.

-• Shrink —When enabled, the form layout will shrink to half its width, giving it a more compact, side-by-side appearance.
+• Shrink — When enabled, the form shrinks to half its width, creating a more compact, side-by-side layout.

-• Mark as Required — Turn this on to make the form required, so users need to complete it before they can move forward.
+• Mark as Required — Turn this on to make your form required, so users have to complete it before moving forward.

-• Mark as Completed — When toggled on, a green checkmark will appear on the form in your checklist app once a user completes it, showing that the task is done.
-Turning on this option also reveals the Reset the Completed Marking setting, which lets you automatically remove the checkmark at a chosen interval, either daily or weekly.
+• Mark as Completed — When enabled, a green checkmark appears on the form in your checklist app after it’s completed, indicating the task is done.
+This also reveals the Reset the Completed Marking settings, which let you automatically remove the checkmark at a chosen interval, either daily or weekly.

 App Builder Form Properties panel showing advanced options like Show Form, Element Size, Shrink, Mark as Required, and Mark as Completed